geronimodennis/NsSuiteQLrunner/docs/WHY_SUITEAPP.md

 ## Guardrails Without Blocking

-The app highlights likely problems such as DDL/DML keywords, SQL Server-only functions, bracketed identifiers, unbalanced parentheses, and expensive `SELECT *` patterns.
+The app highlights likely problems such as DDL/DML keywords, malformed clauses, dangling operators, trailing commas, SQL Server-only functions, unsupported function names, bracketed identifiers, unbalanced parentheses, and expensive `SELECT *` patterns.

 It does not block execution because SuiteQL support can vary by account, feature, and NetSuite release.
 NetSuite still returns the authoritative error in the result panel.